jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/introduction.rst

 ===============

 We contend that special methods are methods first and special later.
+They are not special enough to make the runtime revolve around their implementation.

 Type objects, with their tables of slots, are highly recognisable in the CPython code base.